2023 Best Value Nursing Bachelor's Degree Schools in District of Columbia

 Best District of Columbia Schools for Affordable Quality for a Bachelor's in Nursing

 Our analysis found Trinity Washington University to be the best value school for nursing students who want to pursue a bachelor’s degree in District of Columbia.
-Located in the city of Washington, Trinity College is a private not-for-profit school with a small student population.
+Located in the large city of Washington, Trinity College is a private not-for-profit school with a small student population.

-Trinity College undergraduate students pay an average of $25,110 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Trinity College are $25,110 per year.
 While working on their Bachelor's Degree, nursing majors at Trinity College accumulate an average of around $32,432 in student debt.

-The average tuition and fees for an in-state undergraduate at Howard are $28,916 a year.
+Howard undergraduate students pay an average of $28,916 in in-state tuition and fees each year.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $479.

 Georgetown undergraduate students pay an average of $59,957 in in-state tuition and fees each year.